 Over the last years Jorge has been commissioned by companies such as: Scottish Dance Theatre (UK), Beijing 9 Contemporary Dance Theatre (China), Acosta Danza (Cuba), among others.
 His work has been described as: “irrepressible good fun” (The Guardian), “perfect” (The Independent) or “a Sudoku brought to life” (Londondance.com).
 His latest creation for the company directed by Carlos Acosta has been awarded as the best dance piece presented in Cuba in 2017.

-Following this motto and based upon his synthesis of sport and dance movement patterns, Jorge founded SQx (somoSQuien eXperience); more recently, Jorge co-founded min tala, a Pan-Arab dance company that uses contemporary dance as a peacekeeping, personal and professional development tool.
-He also served as Artistic Director for Aerowaves Festival in Burgos in 2011 and has been named a Déda Associate Artist for 2015/16 and a Visiting Fellow at the University of Derby.
+In 2014 Jorge co-founded min tala, a Pan-Arab dance company that uses contemporary dance as a peacekeeping, personal and professional development tool in areas of conflict in the middle East.
+He also served as Artistic Director for Aerowaves Festival in Burgos in 2011.

+Due to his outstanding work in dance research, he has been appointed as a Visiting Fellow at the University of Derby.
 He is currently a PhD candidate at Goldsmiths University of London, focusing on methodologies for training and replicating higher states of consciousness for dancers in performance.
-Jorge has also applied this research to coach music and film personalities.
+Jorge also applies this research to music and film personalities.

-Jorge Crecis © 2017
+Jorge Crecis © 2018